Thot Shit

-"Thot Shit" (known as "Thot Ish" in the radio edit) is a song by American rapper Megan Thee Stallion.
+"Thot Shit" (known as "Thot Ish" in the radio edit) is a song by American rapper-songwriter Megan Thee Stallion.
 The first solo release following her debut studio album Good News (2020) and the lead single from her compilation album Something for Thee Hotties (2021), the song was produced by LilJuMadeDaBeat and OG Parker and was released on June 11, 2021, through 1501 Certified Entertainment and 300 Entertainment.
 An uptempo song with heavy bass, it began as a freestyle by Megan Thee Stallion, and was inspired by her desire to reclaim the term "thot" from men who used it in a sexist manner.
 The song is performed from the perspective of her "raw and aggressive" alter ego, Tina Snow.

-"Thot Shit" was nominated for Best Rap Performance at the 64th Annual Grammy Awards.
+"Thot Shit" was nominated for Best Rap Performance at the 64th Annual Grammy Awards and peaked in the top 20 in the United States.
 The Aube Perrie-directed music video for "Thot Shit" was released on the same day as the song.
 It was inspired by conservative backlash against her and Cardi B's 2020 song "WAP", and horror films such as A Nightmare on Elm Street (1984) and The Shining (1980).
 In it, Megan Thee Stallion and several other women follow around a hypocritical conservative politician and twerk wherever he goes to exact revenge on him for posting a sexist comment underneath Megan Thee Stallion's "Body" video on YouTube.